 La Manche Provincial Park

-The closest Provincial Park to the Witless Bay Marine Ecological Reserve, La Manche Provincial Park is also the most developed, offering everything from fully serviced RV lots and dumping stations to tent camping sites.
-Here you will find a sheltered lake suitable for swimming, shower facilities, a staffed gated entrance, and everything else you would expect to find at a larger Canadian Provincial Park.
+The closest Provincial Park to the Witless Bay Marine Ecological Reserve, La Manche Provincial Park, is also the most developed provincial park in the area, offering everything from fully serviced RV lots and dumping stations to tent camping sites.
+At La Manche Provincial Park you’ll find a sheltered lake suitable for swimming, shower facilities, a staffed gated entrance, and everything else you would expect to find at a larger Canadian Provincial Park.

 LA MANCHE PROVINCIAL PARK BONUS TIP: If you haven't visited the suspension bridge near La Manche Provincial Park, you should.
 The suspension bridge is located just outside the Provincial Park right on the East Coast Trail.
 Find out more about the suspension bridge and why it's on our list of Top 10 East Coast Trail Hikes

 If you’re looking to venture more off the beaten path, Chance Cove Provincial Park might be perfect for you.

 This park is more remote, located just over an hour south of the Witless Bay Marine Ecological Reserve.
 There are no amenities and the park is not staffed but as soon as you arrive at the beach you’ll know you’re in a special spot.

 Exposed to big southern swell and home to migratory birds and marine mammals, Chance Cove Provincial Park has a raw feeling you just can’t explain in words.
 On a less than perfect day and during the shoulder season, you may not see anyone else during your visit.
 With stunning views and coastal trails, this Newfoundland provincial park is perfect for those seeking to get off the beaten path.